Coronavirus: changes to services

 - rehabilitation – such as physiotherapy to improve your mobility or speech therapy to help you communicate or swallow

-- intermediate care or reablement – care provided free of charge for up to six weeks, to help you regain and maintain independence, and to help prevent future hospital stays.
+- intermediate care or reablement – an intensive care programme to help you regain and maintain independence and to help prevent future hospital stays.
+It's provided free of charge for up to six weeks.
 You may be charged if you need the service for longer than this

 You may need equipment or home adaptations – for example, a hoist or grab rails.
-If you’re assessed as needing equipment, or adaptations that cost £1,000 or less, these must be provided free of charge by your local council, regardless of your finances.
+If you’re assessed as needing equipment or adaptations that cost £1,000 or less, your local council must provide them free of charge, regardless of your finances.